-A 3.5 essay is made up of five paragraphs: an introduction, three body paragraphs and a conclusion.
-The introduction includes a thesis statement of which the essay focuses on, such as:
+A 3.5 essay is made up of five paragraphs: an introduction, three body paragraphs, and a conclusion.
+The introduction includes a thesis statement on which the essay focuses, such as:

 “The best place for a summer family vacation is Cooperstown because of the rural scenery, the educational attractions and the Baseball Hall of Fame.”